Health and Medicine Policy Research Group — Organizational Development, Policy Advocacy and Conference Coordination

-Health and Medicine Policy Research Group was founded 27 years ago as an independent, not-for-profit research and advocacy institute with a focus on Illinois public health and care for the poor and undeserved.
+Health and Medicine Policy Research Group was founded in 1981 as an independent, not-for-profit research and advocacy institute with a focus on Illinois public health and care for the poor and undeserved.
 HMPRG’s mission is to formulate health policy, advocacy and health systems to enhance the health of the public.

 Laura has been on the Board of Directors of HMPRG since 1998.
 In 2006, she stepped in for 14 months as the interim Executive Director to allow Margie Schaps, HMPRG Executive Director, to take a sabbatical.
 During her time as Interim Executive Director, Laura helped HMPRG with the planning and implementation of their 25th anniversary celebration.
 Through her more integrated role as interim Executive Director, she was also able to develop a list of recommendations for the continued growth of the organization.